-Maggie Quinlan is the fall 2019 Mint editor, and a junior psychology major from Pullman.
-She loves art and music from many periods, and hopes to write...
+Maggie Quinlan is a junior psychology major from Pullman.
+She loves art and music from many periods, and hopes to write about interesting characters for...

 Sound installation Ambiente432 returns to WSU art museum